Last revised: April 14, 2023

 By: Adam Burns

-The model's very short cataloging saw its sales reach only slightly more than 100 units (A's and B's), among a handful of railroads.
-These companies included Atlantic Coast Line; Atlantic & East Carolina; Southern Railway; Boston & Maine; Chicago, Burlington & Quincy; Minneapolis & St. Louis; and the Rock Island.
+These companies included Atlantic Coast Line; Atlantic & East Carolina; Alabama Great Southern (Southern Railway); Boston & Maine; Chicago, Burlington & Quincy; Minneapolis & St. Louis; Rock Island; New York Central; and Ferrocarriles Nacionales de México.

 Externally, the F2 continued to carry the classic "bulldog" nose and streamlined carbody (although it slightly changed the steel sheathing around the front truck).

-However, Electro-Motive did make some minor, visual changes in this area such as the port holes' spacing with only three incorporated incorporated into the carbody instead of the closely spaced four on the FT.
+However, Electro-Motive did make some minor, visual changes in this area such as the port holes' spacing with only three incorporated into the carbody instead of the closely spaced four on the FT.

 The builder also employed four exhaust fan housings on the roof and made the fuel tank more streamlined with the rest of the carbody.